tukilp21/testing_com/README.md

 ```
 sudo systemctl stop gdm 2>/dev/null || sudo systemctl stop lightdm 2>/dev/null || true
 ```
+- `systemctl stop gdm`: Stop the GNOME Display Manager (used by Ubuntu GNOME / GNOME Shell).
+If your system uses GNOME, this will end the login screen and desktop session.
+- `2>/dev/null`: Redirect error messages (“stderr”) to `/dev/null` (i.e., discard them).
+- `systemctl stop lightdm`: Stop the LightDM service (used by older Ubuntu and Xfce variants).
+- `systemctl stop sddm`: Stop the Simple Desktop Display Manager (used by **KDE** Plasma).

 From the directory where you downloaded NVIDIA-Linux-x86_64-580.105.08.run:
 ```
 chmod +x NVIDIA-Linux-x86_64-580.105.08.run